NeoGeographyToolkit/StereoPipeline/docs/pinholemodels.rst

 polynomials can be any positive integer.
 A degree of 3 or 4 is usually more than sufficient.

-The inputs and outputs are *normalized*, that is, shifted relative to the optical center, and (in the most latest builds) are also divided by the focal length.
+The inputs and output pixels are normalized, that is, shifted relative to the optical center, and (in the most latest builds) are also divided by the focal length.
 Such normalizations are applied before distortion / undistortion operations, and then undone after them.
 This is consistent with the